Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Hang out by Lake Zug

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and hop on the passenger ship to Rapperswil.
+Explore Zürich in the morning at your own pace, rent a free bike from "Züri rollt" or join a city tour.
+After the tour, you can grab a take-away lunch and take the passenger boat to Rapperswil.

-Spend the rest of the afternoon strolling through Rapperswil, a real hidden gem of a city.
-Head up to the castle, spend some time with the deer in the castle’s garden, go for a swim in Lake Zurich and walk along the idyllic esplanade.
+Spend the rest of the afternoon wandering around Rapperswil.
+The town is a hidden gem at the southern end of Lake Zürich.
+Visit the castle, spend some time with the deer in the castle garden, go for a swim in the lake, and stroll along the picturesque waterfront promenade.

-If you’re looking for an easy afternoon walk, follow the wooden footbridge and the connecting walkway across the lake to Pfäffikon.
-In doing so, you’ll be completing three kilometres (1.8 miles) of the Camino de Santiago trail, a pilgrim route leading from different places across Europe to Santiago de Compostela in Spain.
-Once you start feeling hungry, treat yourself to some pizza or ice cream at Pizzeria Dieci in Rapperswil.
+If you're up for a light afternoon walk, follow the wooden walkway and the bridge across the lake to Pfäffikon.
+This will take you along three kilometers of the Camino de Santiago, a pilgrimage route leading from various places in Europe to Santiago de Compostela in Spain.
+If you get hungry, treat yourself to a pizza or an ice cream at Pizzeria Dieci in Rapperswil.

 Hafen RapperswilHafen bei Rapperwil (Foto: Seraina Zellweger)